Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Method

 \section{Method}

-We present Flow-Opt that combines the generative abilities of the flow-matching policy with a learned differentiable trajectory optimizer for performing centralized multi-robot trajectory optimization in a scalable manner.
+We present Flow-Opt, a framework that combines the generative capabilities of a flow-matching policy with a learned differentiable trajectory optimizer to enable scalable centralized multi-robot trajectory optimization.
 An overview of our pipeline is shown in Fig.\ref{fig:pipeline}.
-The flow policy takes in pairs of start and goal positions and generates a distribution of potential trajectory candidates.
-We ensure permutation invariance in our flow network architecture so that the trajectory distribution remains invariant to the shuffling of start and goal pairs or obstacle placement in the input data.
-The trajectories sampled from the learned flow policy may not completely satisfy the collision-avoidance constraints stemming from obstacles in the environment or the inter-robot interaction.
-Thus, they are refined through a trajectory optimizer, which we refer to in this work as the SF.
-A key novelty of our SF is that it utilizes a neural network conditioned on the flow trajectories to produce good initializations for the underlying optimization solver.
-Moreover, this initialization network can be trained purely in a self-supervised manner.
+The flow policy takes as input pairs of start and goal positions and learns a distribution of potential trajectory candidates.
+Trajectories sampled from the learned flow policy may not strictly satisfy collision-avoidance constraints arising from obstacles in the environment or the inter-robot interactions.
+To enforce feasibility, they are refined through a trajectory optimizer, referred to in this work as the SF.
+A key novelty of our SF is that it incorporates a neural initialization network conditioned on the flow-generated trajectories to produce good initializations for the underlying optimization solver.
+This initialization network is trained in a purely self-supervised manner.

-In the remaining sub-sections, we provide details on each of the building blocks of Fig.\ref{fig:pipeline}.
+In the following subsections, we describe each component of the pipeline illustrated in Fig.\ref{fig:pipeline} in detail.